dougmorato/WebGoat-Documentation/Plugin-Architecture.md

     ...
   /hints
 ```

+* Note that hints and views will use the message bundles under i18n for localization
+* Lesson plans and solutions will probably be easier to author in the native language and drop in the locale folder rather than using the message bundles but I am open to change on this point
+* config.json holds lesson configuration (name, menu entries, custom configuration entries)

 There are two ways to distribute lessons:

 1. by storing the folder structure in WebGoat source tree.
 These are called **core-plugins**